Jaloch-glitch/dockerimage/docker.md

 ```

 - `-d` tells it to run in the background and detach from the terminal.
-- `web` is the name you give it.
+- `web` is the name you give to the app.
 Take note of the name.
 - `-p` is port mapping, mapping the port of the app to the playground or local port.
 Both the playground and local run on port 8000 (host port:container port).

 Then you tell it what image to use.